 The role of forensic accountants in intellectual property, investor- state and insurance-related disputes.
 Teaching Methodology A mixture of lectures and small group teaching (called classes, seminars, workshops or tutorials) plus case studies and simulations Bibliography Recommended Reading: Michael Crain et all, Essentials of Forensic Accounting, AICPA, latest edition.
-William H. Beecken; and Clark A Beecken, Fraud Examination Casebook with Documents, ISBN: 978-1-111934-0 latest edition Independent Claim Verification: The Kingdom of the Netherlads V The Russian Federation "The Arctic Sunrise Arbitration" PCA Case: 2014 - ANGLOS Arbitration.
+William H. Beecken; and Clark A Beecken, Fraud Examination Casebook with Documents, ISBN: 978-1-111934-0 latest edition Independent Claim Verification: The Kingdom of the Netherlads V Russian Federation "The Arctic Sunrise Arbitration" PCA Case: 20° ANGLOS Arbitration.
 Cyprus Supreme Court of Appeal (Judgments available) Recommended Forensic Accounting Articles and Video.
 Assessment Each subject has a weight of 70% attributable to the end of semester examinations: (midterm 20%, final exam 50% of a three hours duration) and 30% to continuous assessment (attendance participation in-class discussions, 10%, assignments, seminars, tests, quizzes, video participation, case studies, student presentations etc. 20%).
 Language English

 Course Title ACCOUNTANCY DISSERTATION I & II

 Course Code ACF-450 & ACF-451 / ACF-460 & ACF-461

 Course Type Elective

-Level Undergraduate
+Level Undergradu ate

 Year / Semester 4 / Seven & 4 / Eight

-Teacher's Name Various Lecturers
+Teacher's Name Various Lec turers

 ECTS 5 Lectures / week 3 Laboratories / week

-Course Purpose and Objectives Students will complete a Project in semesters 7 and 8.
-The Dissertation, which should be of approximately 8,000 - 10,000 words may take one or more of several forms.
-For example, it may involve the critical examination in an aspect of an organisation's operation with a view to recommending possible courses of action.
-It may also involve further investigation based on structured interviews.
-This is seen as a very important element of the programme providing an opportunity to students to bring together the skills and knowledge acquired throughout the programme and apply these to a substantial piece of work on a topic of their choice.
-The importance of the Project is reflected in the amount of time and the number of credits allocated to this purpose.
+Course Purpose Students wil l complete a Projec ct in semest ers 7 and 8.

+and Objectives may take or critical exam to recomme investigation important eleto bring too programme their choice. ation, which should he or more of sever hination in an aspect of based on structurement of the progragether the skills at and apply these to humber of credits ral forms.
+Fat of an organises of actionary actions and actionary and knowle of the Project for example, it manisation's operation.
+It may also in the ews.
+This is seeding an opportunity dge acquired the tial piece of work of is reflected in the example. ay involve the on with a view nvolve further en as a very ty to students roughout the on a topic of

 The Dissertation is seen as the culmination of the development of independent skills.
 It requires the systematic study of a subject, involving data collection and analysis, hypotheses, conclusions, and submission of recommendations.

-Presentation
+Presentatio n

 Three copies are required to be presented, typed double-spaced on A4 paper, using one side of the paper only and leaving a one-inch margin on the left-hand side.
 One copy will be returned to the student after the Examiners' meeting.
 The second copy will be retained by the Department and the third will be placed in the Library.
 The report should include a title page, a one-page summary (abstract), and a contents list (chapter and section headings).
 The body of the report should exhibit a logical flow of ideas divided into sections such as: Introduction, Specific Aims, Analysis of Problem, Method of Solution, Outline of Programmes, Results, Hypotheses, Discussion, Conclusions and Recommendations.
 Tables and statistical charts may be placed in Appendices, along with references (Author, Title, Edition, Publisher, Year) and other supplementary material.